orestis/elixir_tcp/slides/ElixirTCP.md

 end
 ```

-^ Host is always a charlist
+^ Host is always a charlist (see docs for other types)
 ^ `active` mode turns incomning data into erlang messages (default)
+^ active mode only relevant for receiving

 ---